Automorphisms of shift spaces and the Higman--Thompson groups: the one-sided case: The Curtis, Hedlund, Lyndon Theorem

-We can concatenate a string $y\in X_n^*$ with an singly infinite string $x\in \xnN$, by adding $y$ as a suffix to $x$.
-We may can also subtract a finite string $y$ from a singly infinite string $x$ which has $y$ as a suffix by deleting the suffix $y$.
+We can concatenate a string $y\in X_n^*$ with a singly infinite string $x\in \xnN$, by adding $y$ as a suffix to $x$.
+We will sometimes subtract a finite string $y$ from a singly infinite string $x$ which has $y$ as a suffix by deleting the suffix $y$.

 For a string $\nu \in \xns$ we write $\cone{\nu}$ for the set of all elements of $\xnN$ with $\nu$ as a suffix.
 Clearly $\cone{\varepsilon} = \xnN$.

 Let $F(X_n,m)$ denote the set of functions from $X_n^m$ to $X_n$.
 Then, for all $m,r>0$, and all $f\in F(X_n,m)$, we define a map $f_r:X_n^{m+r-1}\to X_n^{r}$ as follows. \begin{quote} Let $x=x_{-m-r+2}\ldots x_{0}$.
 For $-r+1 \le i\le 0$, set $y_i=(x_{i-m+1}x_{i-m+2}\ldots x_{i})f$.
 Then $xf_r=y$, where $y=y_{-r+1}\ldots y_{0}$. \end{quote}